unnatural-worlds/uwapi/sphinx/source/concepts/map.rst

 --------
 Clusters are aggregations of tiles into smaller connected groups.
 It is intended primarily for performance optimizations.
-All tiles in one cluster have the same terrain.
+All tiles in one cluster have same terrain.

 Clusters are indexed `0 ..
 M-1`.